RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: B

-### Question # 31 - 	Henry wants to ensure that only authorized customers are able to use his organization’s public- facing APIs.
+### [important] Question # 31 - 	Henry wants to ensure that only authorized customers are able to use his organization’s public- facing APIs.
 What common security technique is for this purpose?
-A.	API keys.
+A.	**API keys**.
 B.	Single sign-on.
 C.	API federation.
 D.	Complex API passwords.

 Answer: A

-### Question # 32 - 	Nancy wants to ensure that her organization does not have an issue with licensing for her software, and she knows that the vendor controls access using a licensing server that each installation checks in with.
+### [important] Question # 32 - 	Nancy wants to ensure that her organization does not have an issue with licensing for her software, and she knows that the vendor controls access using a licensing server that each installation checks in with.
 Which of the following should she pay particular attention to in order to ensure that she does not have a service interruption at some point in the future?
-A. The license term.
+A. **The license term**.
 B.	Whether the terms of the license can be disclosed.
 C.	The license cost.
 D.	Third party sub- licenses included in the contract.

 Answer: A

-### Question # 33.
-Isaac wants to ensure that his cloud service provider is using cryptographic systems that meet widely accepted standards.
-What U.S. government standard should he expect his provider to comply with their cryptographic systems?
+### [important] Question # 33.
+Isaac wants to ensure that his cloud service provider is using cryptographic systems that [meet widely accepted standards].
+What [U.S. government standard should he expect his provider to comply with] their cryptographic systems?
 A.	GDPR.
-B.	FIPS 140-2.
+B.	**FIPS 140-2**.
 C.	SSL.
 D.	SHA- 2.

 Answer: B

-### Question # 34 - Megan wants to increase the auditability of the use of privileges in her infrastructure.
+### [important] Question # 34 - Megan wants to increase the auditability of the use of privileges in her infrastructure.
 Which of the following solutions will have the biggest positive impact on auditability?
 A. Use shared service accounts.
 B.	Use multifactor authentication.
 C.	Use dynamic secrets.